wriystone/wriystone/README.md

 - 😄 Pronouns: man boy
 - ⚡ Fun fact: i have none
-- 🤏 Each one will have a random tag
+- 🤏 Each one will have a random tag the responeres are not supost to be there so go to my orgnisation